 How are Shipping Containers Made?

-In specialist factories, rolls of steel are cut into sheets that act as the basis of the shipping container.
+In specialist factories, rolls of steel are cut into sheets that act as the basis of the intermodal.
 These steel sheets are then prepared so that they can withstand extreme temperatures and weather conditions.
 This includes the sand-blasting and treating of the metal to remove and protect the sheets from dirt and rust.

 Where are Shipping Containers Made?

-56% of the world’s dry marine shipping containers are made in China.
+56% of the world’s dry marine containers are made in China.
 This is for a number of good reasons that include: